-If you are aware of a book containing Sybil Tawse illustrations that I do not have here, please let me know in an email.
+If you are aware of a book containing Sybil Tawse illustrations that I do not have here, or Sybil Tawse artwork on offer, please let me know in an email.

-The detail style and technique in the original paintings and illustrations varies over the 45 year publishing history represented in these galleries.
-How the paintings were colour separated for printing and the quality of production printing also varies.
-The colour plates in the books are relatively small, and some plates were fuzzy or saturated under the microscope of a scanning camera.
+The detail style and technique in the original paintings and illustrations varies over the thirty-five year publishing history represented in these galleries.
+The colour separations for printing and the quality of production printing varied significantly.

 The images here are generally 520 pixels wide, for use with hand-held devices as well as laptop or desktop browsers, captured from first edition printed copies of the books with a Canon LiDE or iOCHOW S5 camera scanner.
 I have saved the illustrations at Pinterest at 1000 pixels wide, username PwyllDafydd (my Welsh name).

 This gallery was created for scholarly and recreational interest only.

 Thanks to Julie T. Rose for encouragement and counsel.

 Original photographs of Sybil Tawse artwork copyright © Paul Davies, 2023